36 hole event

 colleges from across the US

-The tournament field is limited to the first 120 players to sign-up.
 All event packages include 2 tournament rounds of golf including cart, unlimited use of the driving range, tournament tee gifts, awards, prizes, as well as 5 meals (2 breakfasts, 2 lunches, and 1 dinner).
-Players have the option to add additional nights and golf rounds at discounted rates.
+Players have the option to add lodging at discounted rates.
 All state & local taxes, resort fees and gratuities are also included in the fee.

 * Discounted practice rounds – $45 per round (booked directly with the course by calling 888-922-0027)